-The 'Negative' outlook on the long-term rating of VIL reflects CARE's expectation of VIL incurring cash losses during FY21 amidst significant loss of revenue due to coincidence of Covid-19 induced lockdown with its peak sales season which may lead to pressure on its liquidity and higher reliance on external debt to fund the losses.
-The outlook may be revised to 'Stable' in case the company is able to turnaround its performance in the remaining part of FY21 and avail its targeted longer tenor debt to liquidate its ad-hoc working capital limits and thereby shore-up its liquidity.
+The 'Negative' outlook on the long-term rating of VIL reflects CARE's expectation of VIL incurring cash losses during FY21 amidst significant loss of revenue due to coincidence of Covid-19 induced lockdown with its peak sales season leading to pressure on its liquidity and higher reliance on external debt to fund the losses.
+The outlook may be revised to 'Stable' in case the company is able to turnaround its performance in the remaining part of FY21 and avail its targeted longer tenor debt to liquidate its ad-hoc working capital limits and thereby shore-up its liquidity; and exhibit good performance in its upcoming peak season of Q1FY22.